18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 - Convert to ML objective
   - Review ML question
   - Create technical data mining objective
-  - Define the criteria for successful outcome of the project
+  - Define the criteria for the successful outcome of the project
 - Create a project plan
   - Number and duration of stages
   - Dependencies